Purampokku Engira Podhuvudamai: Development

-Three years after his last directorial Peranmai (2009), Jananathan announced that his next directorial would feature Jiiva and Jayam Ravi, who both starred in Jananathan's earlier films, playing lead roles.
-Yuvan Shankar Raja was reported to be the composer of the film, which was to begin in mid-January 2013.
-Since the actors were busy with other commitments, the project failed to take off.
-In 2013, Jananathan announced the project titled Purampokku with Arya and Vijay Sethupathi in lead roles, with newcomer Varshan handling the music direction instead of Yuvan Shankar Raja and N. K. Ekambaram wielding the camera.
+Three years after his last directorial Peraanmai (2009), S. P. Jananathan announced that his next directorial would feature Jiiva and Ravi Mohan, who both starred in Jananathan's earlier films, in the lead roles.
+However, the project failed to take off.
+In August 2013, Jananathan announced the revived project titled Purampokku with Arya and Vijay Sethupathi as the new leads.
+The film was jointly produced by UTV Motion Pictures and Jananathan's Binary Pictures.
+Cinematography was handled by N. K. Ekambaram, and editing by N. Ganesh Kumar.